 How to adjust the yoke fit around the arm hole

-This could be a simple case of changing the number of rounds your work in the yoke – adding or removing non-increase rounds to lengthen or shorten it.
+If your yoke is too long or short, it could be a simple case of changing the number of rounds your work – adding or removing non-increase rounds to lengthen or shorten it.

 If the chest is a good fit, you want to be careful not to remove any increase rounds as this will impact the fit around the chest too.

-Changing the length of the underarm chain may help with offering a bit more movement or removing excess fabric if the garment is too big, but this will only offer marginal changes as well as impacting the bicep measurement.
+Changing the length of the underarm chain may help with offering a bit more movement or removing excess fabric if the garment is too big, but this will only offer marginal changes as well as impacting the bust measurement, so alter with care!

 Sleeves are to tight or loose